Why should we be calmer about babies crying?

 4.Our discomfort we pass down

 “Our culture tends to block and suppress the healthy expression of deep emotions.
-Some adults remember being punished, threatened, or even abused when they cried as children.
+For some adults, it reminds them of their own childhood, Being punished, threatened, or even abused when they cried.
 Others remember their parents using kinder methods to stop them from crying, perhaps through food or other distractions.
 This early repression of crying could be one factor leading to the use of chemical agents later in life to repress painful emotions.” -Solter

 “It’s painful to listen to a crying baby.
 Grown-ups tend to overreact to a child’s cry.
 Why?
-Because crying often stirs up painful memories of our own childhood, churning up issues of abandonment and fear.
-Perhaps as babies or young children we were not allowed to cry and were distracted or reproached when we did.
+Crying often stirs up painful memories of our own childhood.
+Churning up issues of abandonment and fear.
+Perhaps as babies or young children we were not allowed to cry?
+Being distracted or reproached when we were crying.
 Our children’s tears many triggers in us these buried memories of rage, helplessness, or terror, taking us back to those early years.
-Our baby’s message may then become muddled in our own issues.
+Our baby’s message becomes muddled in our own issues.
 Try to listen to your baby to hear what she is saying.” -Gerber

 5. Would it result in less abuse?

-The question that seems to become very prominate in the issue of crying is if we as a parent and society were all be more comfortable with and when a baby cries do you think that it would help some of those parents out there be less likely to abuse?
+The question that seems to become very prominent in the issue of crying is if we as a parent and society were all be more comfortable with it.
+For instance, when a baby does cry, do you think that it would help some parents be less likely to abuse their child?
 I have to say my guess would be yes.

 “For instance, sometimes babies cry when we disappear into the shower, when a friendly stranger approaches, or when we put them down to crawl or walk.
 Many babies develop a hatred of their car seat.
 Some parents decide to go for days without a shower, or to carry their baby all the time, in an effort to remedy this kind of crying.
 Life gets harder and parenting less enjoyable.” -Wipfler